 Companies need people with creativity and the ability to work on multiple tasks simultaneously.
 A web marketer works with different departments and needs to know how to optimize relationships with each of them.
-Continuous learning, competitiveness, and a proactive mindset are key characteristics of a good web marketer.
+A good web marketer’s key characteristics are continuous learning, competitiveness, and a proactive mindset.

 Career Development of a Web Marketer